 Under continuing law, a municipal corporation or county seeking to designate an enterprise zone must submit a petition to the DSA for certification.
 DSA examines the petition to determine if all of the criteria for establishing a zone are met before certifying the zone.
-One such criteria bars any place of business used primarily for making retail sales (unless located in an impacted city16) from inclusion in the zone.
-Under the bill, a municipal corporation or county seeking to include a retail facility in an enterprise zone may petition the board of education of each school district affected by the proposed zone to waive this retail facilities exclusion.
+One such criteria bars any place of business used primarily for making retail sales from being included in the zone unless it is located in an impacted city.16 Under the bill, a municipal corporation or county seeking to include a retail facility in an enterprise zone may petition the board of education of each school district affected by the proposed zone to waive this retail facilities exclusion.
 The school boards may waive the exclusion by adopting a resolution approved by the majority of board members.